designrails/mcp-playground/README.md

 # Issue Tracker - Design Rails MCP Playground

-A basic Linear-style issue tracker ([demo](https://playground.designrails.com)) that serves as a playground for experimenting with the [Design Rails MCP Server](https://designrails.com).
+A basic Linear-style issue tracker ([demo](https://playground.designrails.com)) that serves as a playground for experimenting with [Design Rails](https://designrails.com).

-This intentionally minimal app comes with no design system or brand identity—just functional UI components and the Design Rails MCP Server already configured.
+This intentionally minimal app comes with no design system or brand identity—just functional UI components and the MCP server already configured.
 Use it to experiment with creating a visual language from scratch, or jump straight into implementing features with AI-powered design specs and reviews.

 ## About

-This is a playground application designed for user testing of the Design Rails MCP Server.
-Design Rails is an MCP (Model Context Protocol) server that:
+This playground application is designed for user testing of Design Rails—an MCP (Model Context Protocol) server that:

 - Creates visual languages from scratch
 - Generates detailed design specs from feature requests and product context